catycaldwell/devs4blacklives/README.md

  ## Cross-cultural guides

-🇪🇹 🇪🇷 ✊🏿 Talk to your Habesha family members about Black Lives Matter
-* Read and share this [pdf](HabeshaBLM.pdf)
+🇪🇹 🇪🇷 ✊🏿 Talk to your Habesha family members about Black Lives Matter!
+Read and share this [pdf](HabeshaBLM.pdf)

 🇨🇳 Mandarin resources for BLM
 * [Google doc](https://docs.google.com/document/d/1YK60qnUQbrIFVkU5mWBqRVYMBvNTXt_LTIA5DECEhfo/edit?usp=sharing) with _a lot_ of resources in Mandarin